Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Experimental Platform

 \begin{quote}

 \end{quote}

 This step annotated 34.2\% of the posts as political and 65.8\% as non-political.
 We used this dataset to fine-tune a pre-trained RoBERTa model (\textit{roberta-base}).

 We evaluate the model on a held-out dataset composed of 5,000 posts annotated by GPT-4 and a random subset of 300 posts annotated by humans.
 For each post, we collect three labels using Prolific and assign the value based on majority voting.
-The model evaluated on these testing sets achieves an F1 score of 93.6\% on the GPT-4 labels and an F1 score of 91.3\% on the human ground truth.
+The model achieves an F1 score of 93.6\% on the GPT-4 labels and an F1 score of 91.3\% on the human ground~truth.

-\subsection{Scoring service}
+\subsection{Scoring Service}

-The scoring service is a Java backend responsible for returning the number of each political post's eight problematic factors.
+The scoring service is a Java backend responsible for evaluating each political post across the eight AAPA dimensions.
 It is designed to minimize latency.
 When a new request is received, it proceeds as follows: after the political classifier identifies the posts to score, they are sent to this service in one request as a list of textual items.
 This service first splits the list into chunks of at most ten items and then compiles eight prompts for each of them.
-The prompts are in the format:
+The prompts are in the format: \begin{quote}